Félix Hernández: 2006 season

-2007 season
+2007 season: First Opening Day start

 Based on his improved condition and a successful spring training, the Mariners indicated that in 2007 they would no longer limit the number of innings Hernández could pitch, focusing instead on pitch counts to avoid overuse.
 Hernández won the honor of being named the team's Opening Day starter.
 He became the youngest pitcher chosen for this assignment since Dwight Gooden in 1985.
 He pitched eight innings of a 4–0 victory over the Oakland A's, allowing three hits and two walks while setting a career-high with 12 strikeouts.

-Hernández thrust himself into the national spotlight with his next start on April 11 against the Boston Red Sox, a much-hyped duel with Japanese import Daisuke Matsuzaka, who was making his home debut at Fenway Park.
+Hernández thrust himself into the national spotlight with his next start on April 11 against the Boston Red Sox, a much-hyped duel with Japanese rookie Daisuke Matsuzaka, who was making his home debut at Fenway Park.
 Hernández lived up to his end and upstaged the matchup of Matsuzaka pitching to his countryman, Ichiro Suzuki, by hurling no-hit ball for seven innings, finishing with a one-hit, complete-game shutout in a 3–0 victory.

 During the first inning of his next start against Minnesota, he was removed from the game because of increasing tightness in his right elbow, especially when throwing his slider.
 After undergoing an MRI exam that night, he was examined the next day and was diagnosed with a strained flexor-pronator muscle in his forearm and was placed on the disabled list.
 Two planned returns were put off as the team took a cautious approach in bringing him back, although it opted not to send him to the minor leagues for a rehabilitation assignment.
 Instead, he was activated on May 15 and kept on a reduced pitch count initially.

-Upon his return, Hernández initially battled to regain the form he had flashed in those first two starts of the year.
+Upon his return, Hernández initially battled to regain the form he had in his first two 2007 starts.
 He finished the season with a 14–7 record.
 His victory over the New York Yankees on September 3, in his first appearance at Yankee Stadium, stopped a nine-game Mariner losing streak but was not enough to keep the team from falling out of playoff contention.
 His 3.92 ERA for the season was the best among Seattle starters, and he again led the Mariners in strikeouts with 165.
 He again threw the fastest fastball of all major league starters in 2007, averaging 95.6 mph.